What You Need to Know About Win-Win Negotiations

 2. Create opportunities for mutual gain

-Once everyone understands the other’s interests better, a natural solution usually becomes more apparent.
+A natural solution usually becomes more apparent once everyone understands the other’s interests better.
 This may mean you’re on the verge of agreeing.
 Or, if not, you can stay open to the possibility that an entirely new position may exist.
 Then use the negotiation process to explore your options.

 3. Know Your BATNA

-As you prepare to negotiate, you need to determine what you’ll do if you can’t reach an agreement.
+As you prepare to negotiate, you must determine what you’ll do if you can’t reach an agreement.
 In other words, what can you fall back on if your counterpart can’t meet your terms?
 This situation is your BATNA (Best Alternative To The Negotiated Agreement.)

 Knowing your BATNA gives you the confidence to ask for what you want.
 A strong BATNA is like an insurance policy.
 It provides you with two possibilities.
-Number one, either you reach an agreement with favourable terms.
-Or you can say no deal because you have a good alternative plan.
+Number one, either you reach an agreement with favorable terms or say no deal because you have a good alternative plan.

 4. Prepare for price negotiation tactics

 Having a weak pre-negotiation position isn’t ideal.
-If you don’t identify the other party’s needs, desires and plans, you can’t position your offering.
-Essentially, leaving yourself open and vulnerable to being asked for discounts, terms you don’t feel comfortable providing and these 3 price negotiation tactics:
+You can’t position your offering if you don’t identify the other party’s needs, desires, and plans.
+Essentially, leaving yourself open and vulnerable to being asked for discounts, terms you don’t feel comfortable providing, and these 3 price negotiation tactics:

 Anchoring

-Anchoring is a price negotiation tactic of communicating a target price to anchor the bargaining range in their (your counterparts) favour.
+Anchoring is a price negotiation tactic of communicating a target price to anchor the bargaining range in their (your counterparts) favor.

 How to deal with the price negotiation tactic

-In this case, the best way to approach the customer is to take the lead and suggest a price.
+In this case, the best approach to deal with the customer is to take the lead and suggest a price.

 If you can’t do that just yet, ask the customer how they calculated this figure.
 More so, how does it fit into their budget?
 The idea is that you want to uncover whether they’re stating an actual number or a lie.